voyager1winterberry/cse372-01srs/srsV5-0.md

 <!-- team 1's stuff-->
 ### <b>4.1.1 External Interfaces Verification</b> <a name="4.1.1-external-interface-verification" />
-This section will define the verification for the external interfaces for the myTrainer section.
+This section will define the verification for the external interfaces for the My Trainer section.
 <p class="tab">
 <b><i>&emsp;4.1.1.1</b></i> Verify the My trainer portion is a page accessible through the homepage.
 [3.1.1.1] (Technique: demonstration) <br>
 </p>